What are the Benefits of Different Medicare Supplement Plans?

 Medicare Supplement insurance can provide coverage for items that aren’t covered by Original Medicare and can help with out-of-pocket costs such as deductibles and copays.

-Plan A is ideal for someone who wants a little extra coverage but doesn’t expect to use many healthcare services.
+Medigap Plan A is ideal for someone who wants a little extra coverage but doesn’t expect to use many healthcare services.
 It covers basic Medicare benefits for hospitalization and medical expenses.
 It’s the most basic but also usually the most affordable of the Medicare Supplement insurance plans that you can choose.

-Plan B is very similar to Plan A, but it will also cover the Medicare Part A deductible.
+Medigap Plan B is very similar to Plan A, but it will also cover the Medicare Part A deductible.
 This plan gives you a bigger safety net if you have to spend time in the hospital.
 Overall, though, it does not offer as much coverage as some of the other plan options.

-Plan C offers all the benefits of Plans A and B. It will also cover your Medicare Part B deductible for medical and outpatient expenses, your Medicare Part A deductible for hospitalization, your skilled nursing facility care coinsurance, and emergency medical care (up to plan limits) when you travel outside of the country.
+Medigap Plan C offers all the benefits of Plans A and B. It will also cover your Medicare Part B deductible for medical and outpatient expenses, your Medicare Part A deductible for hospitalization, your skilled nursing facility care coinsurance, and emergency medical care (up to plan limits) when you travel outside of the country.
 This plan offers additional benefits when compared to many other plans.
 If you want predictable out-of-pocket expenses for your health care, this plan might be right for you.

-Plan D is a good mid-point policy.
+Medigap Plan D is a good mid-point policy.
 It’s very similar to Plan C, but it tends to have a lower premium because it does not cover the Medicare Part B deductible.
 This may be a health plan for you want Medigap insurance that offers ample coverage but if you want to keep your monthly premiums affordable.

-Plan F is the most comprehensive Medicare Supplement policy available, which is reflected by its higher monthly premium.
+Medigap Plan F is the most comprehensive Medicare Supplement policy available, which is reflected by its higher monthly premium.
 With this plan, you may have no out-of-pocket costs for care at a doctor’s office or hospital.
 Medicare Part B excess charges, foreign travel emergency costs and more are included.
 There is also a high-deductible option that you may be interested in.
 This plan does not cover the Medicare Part B premium; in fact, none of the Supplemental policies cover the premiums for the federal Medicare program.

-Plan G is also quite comprehensive and nearly identical to Plan F. This policy will not cover the Medicare Part B deductible, however.
+Medigap Plan G is also quite comprehensive and nearly identical to Plan F. This policy will not cover the Medicare Part B deductible, however.
 Many private insurance companies offer this plan for significantly less than Medigap Plan F, though.

 Which Medicare Plan Will You Choose?